fbef0102/Game-Private_Plugin/README.md

       * 🟥 You are free to modify source code for your convenience, but this will void the warranty.
       * To know if the plugin has updated, check "Changelog" on readme.md page
     * Privacy Policy, other people will never know our deal
     * Provide source code.
-If distribute or share, will void the warranty.
+If distribute or share, will void the warranty and I won't longer support.
   </details>

   * <details><summary><b>Why high-priced?</b></summary>